THE CHEROKEE COUNTY BOARD OF EDUCATION

 WHEREAS, the School Board’s mission is to educate the emerging generation through learning environments designed to increase the performance of all students; and,

-WHEREAS, Hospital is an organization exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code, as amended, that operates in furtherance of its charitable tax exempt purposes to meet community need and ensure the provision of affordable, convenient, appropriate quality health care services for the benefit of the community it serves.
-Hospital strives to provide quality, personalized, competitive healthcare services to meet the needs and exceed the expectations of all patients and customers; and,
+WHEREAS, Hospital is an organization exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code, as amended, that operates in furtherance of its charitable tax exempt purposes to meet community need and ensure the provision of affordable, convenient, appropriate quality health care services for the benefit of the community it serves; and,

-WHEREAS, Hospital owns and operates Northside Hospital-Cherokee located at 201 Hospital Road, Canton, Cherokee County, Georgia and additional hospital campuses and related healthcare or ancillary medical facilities and services in the metropolitan Atlanta area.
-Hospital is a leader in providing healthcare services focused on patient wellness and is synonymous with quality; and,
+WHEREAS, Hospital owns and operates Northside Hospital-Cherokee located at 450 Northside Cherokee Boulevard, Canton, Cherokee County, Georgia and additional hospital campuses and related healthcare or ancillary medical facilities and services in the metropolitan Atlanta area; and,

-WHEREAS, Hospital supports the Cherokee County Educational Foundation ("CCEF") in the manner specified in the 2016-2017 CCEF sponsorship package; and
+WHEREAS, Hospital supports the Cherokee County Educational Foundation ("CCEF") through event sponsorships and service on its Board of Directors; and

 STATEMENT OF AGREEMENT